The muscles of your pelvic floor come under great strain in pregnancy and childbirth. Pelvic floor exercises help to strengthen them.

 - While holding the muscles around your bottom, tighten and lift the muscles around your vagina as if you are trying not to pee.

-- Hold both squeezes for as long as you can - keep breathing normally while squeezing the muscles.
+- Hold both squeezes for as long as you can (this might be only a couple of seconds to begin with).
+Keep breathing normally while squeezing the muscles.

 - After each squeeze, relax for the same amount of time as the squeeze.